bjornregnell/SMILemu/README.md

 * Make sure you have Scala-tools, esp. sbt, available by installing the Scala distribution from here: https://www.scala-lang.org/download/
 * Download or clone this repo locally.
-* Make sure you have scala tools including sbt or else install from here: https://www.scala-lang.org/download/
 * Type `sbt run`
   * type 1+ENTER for `[1] Main` to make a simple print of registers to terminal
   * type 2+ENTER for `[2] com.brunschen.christian.smil.SMILApp` to start the Swing GUI App